-The estimated enforcement date is 1 September 2022.
+The New Zealand Energy Efficiency (Energy Using Products) Regulations 2002 are being amended.
 An exact enforcement date cannot be provided at this time as the process of amending the Regulations is dependent on several regulatory process and legal requirements, but in the interim you must either:

 - meet the current regulation requirements, or